 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Call your doctor right away if you have any of the following signs or symptoms that may be related to a very bad side effect:
+WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
+Tell your child’s doctor or get medical help right away if your child has any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.